CristobalM/NonPositionalInvertedIndex/README.md

 ### Other scripts

-Some scripts were also created to process the text files
+Some scripts were created to process the text files

 * [documents-processing-scripts](https://github.com/CristobalM/documents-processing-scripts):
 For document cleaning and to generate query files.